Cebrennus rechenbergi: Behavior

 The Moroccan flic-flac spider is nocturnal and is known to feed on moths before sunrise.
 It spends the hot desert days in its cool burrow in the sand protected from the sun and predators.
 The spider creates its dwelling with its pedipalps (feelers) and bristles, forming long, vertical tubes out of sand and silk.
 Using a series of rapid, acrobatic flic-flac movements of its legs similar to those used by gymnasts, the spider is able to actively propel itself off the ground, allowing it to move both down and uphill, even at a 40 percent incline.
 This behavior is different than other huntsman spiders, such as Carparachne aureoflava from the Namib Desert, which uses passive cartwheeling as a form of locomotion.
-The flic-flac spider can reach speeds of up to 2 m/s using forward or back flips to evade threats.
+The flic-flac spider can reach speeds of up to 2 m/s (i.e., slow human walking speed) using forward or back flips to evade threats.